How to Design and Plan the Perfect Hallway

 3rd September 2015

-It’s the first space you, your guests and – if selling’s on the agenda this autumn – potential buyers see when the front door’s opened, so give your hall a style boost.
-We have all the ideas you need.
+The hallway is the first space you, your guests and – if selling’s on the agenda – potential buyers see when the front door’s opened, so give your hallway a style boost.
+We have all the ideas to decorate your hallway that you'll need.

 Hallways are an important storage area in most homes, so start by planning in stash space.
 To avoid the scattering of discarded footwear, think benches – handy because they provide a place to sit for taking shoes off and on as well as storage inside – or floorstanding or wall-hanging racks smart enough either to stay on show, or that can help maximise space in an under-stairs cupboard.

 Make sure there’s a place for coats to hang, too.
 If you have little ones, wall racks at a height they can use as well as at adult level will allow you to make more of the available area.

 If you have a window in the hallway, you’re likely to want to dress it for privacy but without blocking light.
 You’ll also want a treatment that isn’t bulky, restricting the circulation space when you’re trying to get everyone in and out of the house.

 Naturally, we would suggest plantation shutters – but it is because they will meet the brief as well as looking chic.

 Hallways often miss out on daylight because they don’t have a window at all, and the light coming through the glazing of the front door is limited.
 Artificial lighting that illuminates the whole space is a must-have, and if your space is long and narrow, don’t rely on a single pendant.

 Supplement this with softer lighting: table lamps will create a welcoming atmosphere, but if your space is too small to fit furniture, you can get the same effect with wall-hung lights.